jrandj/aws-security-specialty/README.md

 What security group configuration will allow the application to be secure and functional?
     * On sgLB allow ports 80 and 443 from 0.0.0.0/0 (all internet traffic).
 On sgWeb allow ports 80 and 443 from sgLB (accessed only from ELB).
 On sgDB allow port 3306 from sgWeb and sgBastion (accessed by application and bastion).
 On sgBastion allow port 22 from the corporate IP address range.

+1. Your financial services organisation is using the AWS S3 service to store highly sensitive data.
+What is the correct IAM policy that must be applied to ensure that all objects uploaded to the S3 bucket are encrypted?
+    * The policy is shown below:
+        ```JSON
+        {
+            "Version": "2012-10-17",
+            "Id": "PutObjPolicy",
+            "Statement": [
+                {
+                    "Sid": "DenyUnEncryptedObjectUploads",
+                    "Effect": "Deny",
+                    "Principal": "*",
+                    "Action": "s3:PutObject",
+                    "Resource": "arn:aws:s3:::SensitiveDataBuket/*",
+                    "Condition": {
+                        "StringNotEquals": {
+                            "s3:x-amz-server-side-encryption": "AES256"
+                        }
+                    }
+                }
+            ]
+        }
+        ```

+1. You are trying to use the AWS Systems Manager run command on a set of Amazon Linux AMI instances.
+The run command is not working on a set of instances.
+What can you do to diagnose the issue?
+    * Confirm that the SSM agent is running on the target machine.
+The SSM agent stores logs in `/var/log/amazon/ssm/error.log` that can assist troubleshooting problems.
+Note that port 22 is not used by the SSM agent.

+1. You are working for a company and have been allocated to ensure that there is a federated authentication mechanism setup between AWS and their on-premises AD.
+Which of the following are important steps that need to be covered?
+    * Determining how you will create and delineate your AD groups and IAM roles in AWS is crucial.
+SAML assertions to the AWS environment and the respective IAM role access will be managed through regex matching between your on-premises AD group name to an AWS IAM role.
+One approach is to select a common group naming convention.
+For example, your AD groups could start with an 'AWS-' identifier, then the 12-digit AWS account number, and finally the matching role name within the AWS account.
+AWS also needs to be configured as the relying party in AD FS.

+1. Which technique can be used to integrate AWS IAM with an on-premises LDAP directory service for SSO access to the AWS console?
+    * You can use SAML to provide your users with federated SSO to the AWS Management Console or federated access to call AWS API operations.

 ### Data Protection

 1. In your organisation, a customer-managed key named TestCMK has been created for a new project.
 This key is supposed to be used only by related AWS services in this project including EC2 and RDS in region us-west-2.
 For security concerns, you need to make sure that no other services can encrypt or decrypt using this CMK.
 In the meantime, EC2 and RDS should use the key without issues.
 How should you implement this?